 Find Out if You Can File a Truck Accident Lawsuit

 Regardless of the circumstances involved, if you have been injured in a truck accident, you should speak with a lawyer about your legal rights.
 Our Miami truck accident lawyers represent drivers and passengers injured in accidents throughout South Florida.
-To find out if you can sue the truck driver’s company for your injuries, call 305-533-1600 or request a free consultation at Aigen Law Firm today.
+To find out if you can sue the truck driver’s company for your injuries, request a free consultation at Aigen Law Firm today.